This post may contain affiliate links. Please see our disclosure policy for more details.

 • Almond butter -Almond butter adds creaminess, a mild nutty flavor, and helps bind everything together while adding healthy fats and protein.
 Feel free to swap in any nut or seed butter, like this homemade sunflower seed butter.

-• Cooked Quinoa – I like using cooked quinoa for its mild flavor and protein boost—it blends in smoothly and makes each bite more satisfying.
+• Cooked Quinoa – I like using cooked quinoa for its mild flavor and protein boost.
+It blends in smoothly and makes each bite more satisfying.
 Plus, it’s perfect for using up leftovers!

 • Rolled Oats – I prefer using rolled oats because they create a firmer, heartier texture.
 You can substitute with quick oats, but they’ll result in a slightly softer texture.

 • Flax seeds (or Chia seeds) – They help bind the mixture, while also providing omega-3s and fiber.
+Learn more about the benefits of chia seeds for babies.

 Substitutions and Variations